spice-herald/QETpy/docs/example_demos/iv_class_test.rst

     rload = testdata["rload"]
     rload_err = testdata["rload_err"]

-Now let's use the IV class and calculate the IV curves
+Now let’s use the IV class and calculate the IV curves

 .. code:: ipython3

     ivdata = IV(dites, dites_err, vb, vb_err, rload, rload_err, ["A","B","C"])
     ivdata.calc_iv()

-Let's take a look at the plotting.
+Let’s take a look at the plotting.
 We can plot all of the curves together.

 .. code:: ipython3